Tradition and Innovation

 Protected Designation of Origin

-The name Designation of Origin Condado de Huelva was approved by the Spanish Ministry of Agriculture on 1 August 1979 (Official State Gazette dated 11 September 1979), thereby modifying the prior Designation of Origin Huelva regulation created in 1932 by means of a decree dated 8 September, which was published in the Madrid Gazette on 13 September approving the Wine Statute that was signed into law on 26 May 1933.
+The name Designation of Origin Condado de Huelva was approved by the Spanish Ministry of Agriculture on 1 August 1979 (Official State Gazette September 11, 1979), where the previous regulation of the Designation of Origin Huelva is modified, created on 1932, specifically by decree of September 8, published in the Madrid Gazette of September 13, where the Wine Statute was approved, later elevated to law by that of May 26, 1933..
 This publication covered the Designations of Origin approved by the statute which continue to be maintained today.

 With this measure, the body changed its name from D.O.
 Huelva to D.O Condado de Huelva and began including Condado de Huelva Young White Wines in addition to registering the predominant grape variety in local vineyards, Zalema, among other aspects.